Feuermurmel/snappy/readme.md

                         Prefix of snapshot names of created and pruned snapshots.
 Defaults to `snappy'.
   -S, --no-snapshot     Disables creating snapshots.
 Instead, only prune
-                        snapshots.
+                        and/or send snapshots.

 pruning:
-  -k KEEP_SPECIFICATION, --keep KEEP_SPECIFICATION
+  -k KEEP_SPECIFICATIONS, --keep KEEP_SPECIFICATIONS
-                        Comma-separated list of keep specifications that
-                        specify how many snapshots to keep in what intervals.
+                        Prune snapshots according to this list of keep specifications.
                         See https://github.com/Feuermurmel/snappy#pruning.

+sending snapshots:
+  -s TARGET, --send-to TARGET
+                        Send the snapshots of the DATASETS into child filesystem of this target filesystem.
+If specified, pruning will happen on the target datasets instead of the source datasets.
+  -b SEND_BASE, --send-base SEND_BASE
+                        The path prefix that is stripped from each of DATASETS and replaced with TARGET when sending snapshots to construct the names of the destination datasets.
+                        Without this option, only a single source dataset can be sent at a time, which is sent directly to TARGET.

 running from config file:
   --auto                Run the snapshot and prune actions specified in the